 And this is why it’s not so simple to cast kids as over-scheduled because they’re involved in more than one activity and attend parties on the weekends.
 Just as with many things in parenting, keeping a packed schedule has its pros and cons.

 Organized events offer structure to our kids’ days.
-They provide community and a support system for both parents and kids.
-They offer a sense of identity.
-They allow our kids to develop grit and character.
+They provide community and a support system for both parents and kids, offer a sense of identity and allow our kids to develop grit and character.

 Weekend activities boast their own benefits.
 They expose our kids to worlds they wouldn’t have known.
 They provide a change to the regularity of the week.
 They’re fun, especially among family and friends.

 What then should parents watch out for with kids and their schedules?